Choosing a suitable software development methodology can be challenging.

 • Bureaucracy: While good organization and management are essential, allowing more bureaucracy than is needed delays the entire software development process.

 • Code errors and quality issues: Defects and bugs lead to extra work.
-They force the programmers to stop what they are currently working on and focus on bug fixing.
+They force programmers to stop what they are currently working on and focus on bug fixing.
 The result is abandoned work, delayed plans, and poor customer satisfaction.

 Your team members can report progress, highlight bottlenecks, and suggest changes to implement during the subsequent iterations.
 This allows room for constant code improvements.